cbg-ethz/pybda/docs/source/usage.rst

 Spark
 ~~~~~~

-In order for `koios` to work you need to have a working
+In order for PyBDA to work you need to have a working
 *standalone spark environment* set up, running and listening to some ``IP``.
 You can find a good introduction
 `here <https://spark.apache.org/docs/latest/spark-standalone.html>`_ on how
 to start the standalone Spark cluster.
-Alternatively, as mentioned above, a desktop PC suffices as well, but will limit what koios can do for you.
+Alternatively, as mentioned above, a desktop PC suffices as well, but will limit what PyBDA can do for you.

 We assume that you know how to use Apache Spark and start a cluster.
 However, for the sake of demonstration the next two sections show how Spark can be easily started.

 Local Spark context
 ....................

 On a local resource, such as a laptop or PC, there is no need to start a Spark cluster.
-In such a scenario the ``IP`` koios requires for submitting jobs is just called ``local``.
+In such a scenario the ``IP`` PyBDA requires for submitting jobs is just called ``local``.

 Alternatively, you can always *simulate* a cluster environment.
 You would then start the spark environment using: